simo2409/mng-web/README.markdown

 Do you need that your 'index.html' is generated?
 No problem, puts into 'workdir/html' your 'index.rb' script and it will be executed and the resulting page will be copy into 'generated' directory.

+## How to use it?
+It's easy!
+First of all clone this repository with:

+git clone git@github.com:simo2409/mng-web.git

+then

+cd mng-web

+Now you have to run the script to generate directories, just a simple

+rake setup:generate_directory_structure

+And now you can start writing your html (or ruby) where you need!

 ## To do
 mng-web has many things that have still to be done, this is a little list: